-Timeliness: An investigation of any complaint, information or knowledge of suspected sexual harassment or discrimination will be prompt and thorough, and the College will make reasonable effort to complete its review within 60 days.
-The College may, at its discretion, extend any of the time limits imposed in this policy.
+Timeliness: An investigation of any complaint, information or knowledge of suspected harassment or discrimination will be prompt and thorough, and the University will make an effort to conclude an investigation within a reasonably prompt manner after the filing of the complaint, provided that the process may be extended for a good reason, including but not limited to administrative delay.
+The University may, at its discretion, extend any of the time limits imposed in this policy.
 If the Complainant fails to respond within the time limits provided, upon written notice of such failure, the complaint may be deemed to have been withdrawn.

-Confidentiality: Matters involving discrimination and/or sexual harassment are particularly sensitive and demand special attention to issues of confidentiality.
+Privacy and Confidentiality: Matters involving harassment or discrimination are particularly sensitive and demand special attention to issues of confidentiality.
 Dissemination of information relating to the case should be limited to individuals who have a legitimate need to know or who have information.
-College employees who learn of incidents of discrimination and/or harassment have an obligation to report and cannot guarantee confidentiality.
+University employees who learn of incidents of harassment or discrimination have an obligation to report and cannot guarantee confidentiality.
 Their privacy and that of the complainant will be maintained to the greatest extent possible.

 Remedial and Disciplinary Action: The Director of Human Resources (and if appropriate, key supervisory personnel) will communicate as appropriate with the individual complaining and the individual responding any resulting remedial action and/or discipline imposed.
-When the College finds that a violation of this policy has occurred, appropriate and timely disciplinary action will be taken, up to and including separation from the College.
-The College will follow applicable College procedures including those provided in the Faculty Handbook, in taking any disciplinary action.
+When the University finds that a violation of this policy has occurred, appropriate and timely disciplinary action will be taken, up to and including separation from the University.
+The University will follow applicable University procedures including those provided in the Faculty Handbook, in taking any disciplinary action.

-This complaint procedure is intended to provide for the prompt and equitable resolution of student and employee complaints alleging discrimination and harassment.
+This complaint procedure is intended to provide for the prompt and equitable resolution of student and employee complaints alleging harassment and discrimination.
 It is not intended to create, and does not create, an employment contract or a guarantee of continued employment for any employee.
-Therefore, the College is free to discharge at-will employees at any time for any reason, just as an employee may resign at any time for any reason.
-Furthermore, the College may amend or rescind any of the provisions of this policy and the complaint procedure from time to time in its sole discretion.
+Therefore, the University is free to discharge at-will employees at any time for any reason, just as an employee may resign at any time for any reason.
+Furthermore, the University may amend or rescind any of the provisions of this policy and the complaint procedure from time to time in its sole discretion.

 Aside from the internal process employees may also choose to pursue legal remedies with the following governmental entities at any time.